Zoom on the Honda EG2800i

-The Honda EG2800i has a conventional, open frame design, of the following dimensions: L16.9 x W17.6 x H18.9 in, which offers support and allows it to be raised above ground level.
-This type of design is ideal for tough environments and heavy outdoor use.
+The design of the Honda EG2800i is a typical, open frame, with the dimensions of L16.9 x W17.6 x H18.9 in, offering support and stability and enabling the possibility of raising it above ground level.
+The featured design is ideal for the outdoors and all tough environments.

-The EG2800i's dry weight of 67.5 lbs lets you use its power anywhere needed.
+As the EG2800i's weight is only 67.5 lbs, it can follow you and your power needs anywhere.
 Moreover, its open frame design makes it incredibly easy to grab the frame in order to change its location.

 It is also possible to purchase the official wheel kit (opens in a new tab) to help you transport the EG2800i more easily.